amphp/http-client/README.md

 standards-compliant HTTP resource traversal and RESTful web service consumption without obscuring the underlying HTTP protocol.

+**HEY!
+Checkout out the [EXAMPLES SECTION](https://github.com/rdlowrey/Artax/tree/master/examples) to see some of the cool stuff Artax can do!**

 #### FEATURES

  - Doesn't use *cURL* or *libcurl*